rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 Intentions determine behavior when out-of-distribution for intelligent and robustly capable agents.
-By definition, robustly capable agents robustly pursue their goals, so we'll consider the case where an agent will still pursue it's goals effectively on an out-of-distribution input.[^capableexistential] Nearly identical behavior on a specific distribution of tasks from the training environment could be the result of many possible goals (intentions).
+By definition, robustly capable agents robustly pursue their goals, so we'll consider the case where an agent will still pursue its goals effectively on an out-of-distribution input.[^capableexistential] Nearly identical behavior on a specific distribution of tasks from the training environment could be the result of many possible goals (intentions).
 However, these different goals can be distinguished by different behavior on